byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

 * `additional_key_set`: A key set for an additional key exchange round, after the original one, as necessary for non-symmetric multisig types like e.g. 2/3
 * `multisig_sync_data`: Data that wallets must exchange with each other to correctly and completely interpret incoming and outgoing transactions; see also chapter *Syncing Wallets*
 * `partially_signed_tx`: A transaction that has not yet the necessary number of signatures (= number of required signers) to commit it
-* `fully_signed_tx`: A transaction with a full set of required signatures, ready for submission to the Monero network; any signer could submit this
+* `fully_signed_tx`: A transaction with a full set of required signatures, ready for submission to the ByteRub network; any signer could submit this
 * `note`: A message containing a note; see command `mms note`
 * `signer_config`: Full information about all signers, to be sent as part of an auto-config process or as a result of a `mms send_signer_config` command
 * `auto_config_data`: Address data from a signer to send back to the auto-config manager after entering a token with `mms auto_config`